DragonBuild/dragon/README.md

 ## Summary

-Specifically, it's a ninja build file generator and packaging system for substrate extensions and other common packages distributed in the jailbreak community.

-It's aimed at both speed and configurability.
-Every single factor of it is configurable from a singular file.
+DragonBuild is a python and bash based theos alternative.

+It uses configuration files instead of a confusing maze of Makefiles, and an entire project is configured from a single `DragonMake` file.

+**It can also compile a majority of theos projects without *any* extra work needed.**

 ## Table of Contents